-Amardeep Singh of PrintWeek India speaks to Vineet Mahajan, managing director, Reed Manch Exhibition about the Indian version of the world’s leading trade show SinoCorrugated, which takes place in China every year with an objective to cater to manufacturers, buyers and users of corrugated packaging.
+Amardeep Singh of PrintWeek India speaks to Vineet Mahajan, managing director, Reed Manch Exhibition, about the Indian version of the world’s leading trade show SinoCorrugated, which takes place in China every year with an objective to cater to the manufacturers, buyers and users of corrugated packaging.

 Amardeep Singh (AS): IndiaCorr is a part of the Chinese show SinoCorr.
 How does it work?

 Vineet Mahajan (VM): IndiaCorr is the Indian edition of SinoCorrugated.
-Reed Manch Exhibition is doing the show in partnership with Reed China.
+Reed Manch Exhibition is organisng the show in partnership with Reed China.
 The show is in its third edition and has been able to bring exhibitors from all over the world.
-The show attracts Indian manufacturers and dealers of different kinds of machinery, raw materials, ancillary equipment, paper and other solutions for corrugation industry.
+The show attracts Indian manufacturers and dealers of different kinds of machinery, raw materials, ancillary equipments, paper and other solutions for the corrugation industry.

 AS: Does this mean that the Indian edition of the show will have predominately Chinese exhibitors?

 VM: IndiaCorr Expo is able to draw exhibitors from various countries like India, Taiwan, USA, Germany, Italy, Switzerland and China.
-The show showcases the world’s leading technologies for corrugated packaging industry.
+It showcases the world’s leading technologies for corrugated packaging industry.

 VM: The corrugation industry has been growing at a rapid rate of 15%.
-Some of the driving factors for the growth has been, growth in e-commerce industry in India, global companies set up their manufacturing bases in India to meet the growing demand for consumer and white goods, the need for high-quality boxes is appearing evident.
-These factors have in turn affected the market demand for duplex and mono boxes as well.
+Some of the driving factors for the growth has been, growth in e-commerce industry in India, global companies setting up their manufacturing bases in India to meet the growing demand for consumer and white goods, the need for high quality boxes is appearing evident.
+These factors have, in turn, affected the market demand for duplex and mono boxes as well.
 Progressive corrugators are setting up automatic board/box making plants to increase production and enhance performance of boxes.

 AS: What are the new trends in the corrugation industry?
 How does the exhibition plan to highlight these trends?